AlejandraLLI/pds-2019/README.md

 This step of the workflow can be run independently with the *download_moma_data.sh* file in the *sh* directory.

-##### Creating the virtual environment and installing the python packages

-We create a virtual environment in Python named "moma" for the project.
-This environment contains the following packages:
-*click*, *dynaconf*, *psycopg2*, *flake8*, *black*, *mypy*, *sphinx* among others.
-All this info is contained in the *pypoject.toml* file and are installed through poetry.

-This step of the workflow can be run independently with the *create_pyenv_moma.sh* file in the *sh* directory.

 ##### Creating PostgreSQL user and database